 Governance at TDA

-The core functions of the Board of Directors are:
+The core functions of the Board of Governors are:

 Holding the Principal and other senior leadership to account for the educational performance of the Academy and its students;